Has the management of patients with COVID-19 improved?

 Yes, between March 2020 and June 2020, the care of people with COVID-19 in hospitals has improved a lot.

-In hospitals in several countries (Italy, the United Kingdom, and the United States), it has been observed that the proportion of patients hospitalized for COVID-19 who died (the in-hospital mortality rate of COVID-19 patients) decreased between March 2020 and June 2020.
+In hospitals in several countries (Belgium, United States, France, Italy, United Kingdom, and Switzerland), it has been observed that the proportion of patients hospitalized for COVID-19 who died (the in-hospital mortality rate of COVID-19 patients) decreased between March 2020 and June 2020.

 There are several reasons for this good news: